amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

-We must be so lucky that Constitution is not actually anti homosexuals, and in that we must thank the writers (in that case SC would have fought any attempts by govt to remove 377, even if SC believed 377 should be removed).
+We must be so lucky that Constitution is not actually anti homosexuals, and in that we must thank the writers (in that case SC would have fought any attempts by government to remove 377, even if SC believed 377 should be removed).

 **377 is not the problem**